awalert08/OTT-Merger-Insights/README.md

 # 🎥 OTT Merger Insights Dashboard – LioCinema & Jotstar

 A strategic Power BI dashboard built to analyze the performance of two OTT platforms – **LioCinema** and **Jotstar** – in preparation for a merger.
-The project provides deep insights into user engagement, subscription behavior, content consumption, and regional usage to support the post-merger strategy.
+The project offers in-depth insights into user engagement, subscription behavior, content consumption, and regional usage, providing support for the post-merger strategy.

 ---